sdkbox-doc/en/docs/unity/sdkboxplay/index.md

 + Allows you to define non-incremental achievements.
 For ios, are submitted with an incremental value of 100, which means it will be unlocked.
 + Allows you to define Incremental achievements.
 In Google play, incremental achievements have defined their unlocking value on the application console.
-+ For consistency, it is recommended to define Google Play’s achievements with a count of 100.
++ For consistency, it is recommended to define Google Play's achievements with a count of 100.
 This is the value Game Center expects to be reached to unlock an achievement.

 <h5>Debug</h5>